resource-watch/api-sdk/README.md

 ## Usage

-Build with `gem build rw_api_sdk.gemspec` and install it with `gem install api_sdk-*.gem`.
-Then, just declare it in your Gemfile.

-To load the gem in a irb session type `bundle && bundle exec irb`.
-Then you just need to `require "api_sdk"`.

-Usage
+Add the line `gem 'rw_api_sdk', :git => 'git://github.com/resource-watch/api-sdk.git'` in your Gemfile and set the environment variable `GFW_API_URL' to the API URL you want to target (with no trailing slash!).
+You're all set.

 This gem exposes several classes in the module APISdk, corresponding to different Resource Watch API endpoints.
 Datasets are exposed as the APISdk::Dataset class.
 Right now, you can do several things with a Dataset &mdash;but only the mandatory fields are supported: